romaonthego/RETableViewManager/README.md

 self.emailItem.validators = @[@"presence", @"email"];
 ```

+Each item, each section and the manager have property `errors`.
+This property is always up to date with errors on each level.
+For example, an `RETableViewItem` would only have its own validation errors, `RETableViewSection` would have all errors that occured in that section (one per item).
+`RETableViewManager`'s property `errors` would reflect all errors.

 ### Custom Cells

 `RETableViewManager` allows to map custom objects to custom cells.
 In order to map your custom object (an item) to a cell,